openlegend/core-rules/core/SRD.md

 -   **Tier 3** - Your defense scores are increased by 9 against the chosen energy type.
 -   **Tier 4** - You are immune to damage from attacks of the chosen energy type.

-**Special:** You may take this feat multiple times for the same type of attack.
-Your total advantage to attacks with the attack is equal to your tier for that particular attack mode.
-You can also specialize in different attacks by purchasing the feat again.
-For example, a character might have Attack Specialization (Tier 2) for Fire attacks and Attack Specialization (Tier 4) for Long Sword.

 ## Entranced Berserker

 **Cost:** 3 points